tamasan77/ForwardExchange/README.md

 The Forward Contract smart contract contain all necessary functionalities that are needed during the life-cycle of the forward, including *Initiation*, *Mark to Market*, *Default* and *Settlement*.

+# Systems Architecture Workflows
+1. The Forward Contract is created through the Forward Contract Factory with the following parameters:
+  1. Name
+  2. Symbol
+  3.

+2. Each user creates a Personal Wallet using the Personal Wallet Factory

+2. The users then add and transfer the ERC20 tokens to their Personal Wallets that will be used as collateral

+3. The users agree on a Collateral Wallet to use

+4.